moolicc/roundsbot/README.md

 Make your changed, submit a pull request.

 ## Authors ##
-IcecreamBurglar (Discord: MooCow #9699)
+MooCow #9699

-Meet the contributers at https://github.com/Icecream-Burglar/roundsbot/contributors
+Meet the contributers at https://github.com/moolicc/roundsbot/contributors